All Episodes

 Give us an example of what you mean.

-The drive-by's are reporting things that we already know.
+The drive-bys are reporting things that we already know.

-Okay, here's something, for instance, from the politico.
+Here's something, for instance, from the Politico.

 Exchanges may have high out-of-pocket costs.